C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 Curly brackets (braces).
 Braces magically appear around indented code blocks

-of four spaces or a tab (the default, as defined in crap.h
+of four spaces or a tab (the default, as defined in crap.h).
+As a consequence,

 comments must be indented to the same level as code.
 To indent for style reasons,